 It appears like people in London do take the pub experience seriously, as all pubs appeared full with people who were even standing outside when it was only around +5.
 That was on Saturday, but my host noted that it’s not much different during weekdays, as many catch up with each other after work and, apparently, pub is the most relevant place to do so.
 In the one I’ve been to there was even something like a family reunion ongoing.

-#5 Shopping and dining
+British stereotype #5 – shopping and dining

 Did both of these as well – the amount of shops in London and the variety of the supply is quite amazing and I had hard time not to buy too much.
 I imagine on an average day the amount of people in shops is somewhat high in London, but with such proximity to Christmas it was too much… I’ll just say I’m glad I don’t work there and can imagine how tough it is for those who do.